wisdom-oss/docs/frontend/concepts/icons.md

 # Icons

-This document outlines how to use icons in WIISdoM and provides guidance on the icon set used by the application.
+This document outlines how to use icons in WISdoM and provides guidance on the icon set used by the application.

 ## Icon Set